root-11/maslite/readme.md

 --------------

-#### Outscale explained in 60 seconds:
+#### Maslite explained in 60 seconds:

-Outscale is an agent-based framework, which allows users to focus on the agent development instead of all the underlying management of agents.
+Maslite is an agent-based framework, which allows users to focus on the agent development instead of all the underlying management of agents.

 All the user needs to worry about are the protocols of interaction,